dangaiden/blog/content/post/2021/kubernetes-the-hard-way-but-on-prem-part-1.md

 # DISCLAIMER

->I decided to not continue with this due to the huge implications that will be to do everything in VMs, basically, a lot of time should be invested and I miscalculated it too much.
+> I decided to not continue with this due to the huge implications that will be to redo everything not in the cloud.
+Basically, a lot of time should be invested and I miscalculated it by too much.
 Therefore, this will be probably the first and only post about these series.

 # Context